Understanding Merchant Cash Advances

 Attorney Dominick Dale gets right to work for clients.
 He learns the details of their case and provides a detailed plan of action for them.
 Then he gets to work as the tough, bulldog litigator he is to protect you, your rights and your business.

-As your lawyer, Dominick Dale will fight for your business with the strength you deserve from your attorney.
-Reach out for a consultation by phone at 347-619-6500 or send an email using this form.
+As your merchant cash advance attorney, Dominick Dale will fight for your business with the strength you deserve from your attorney.
+Reach out for a consultation by phone at 347-588-5590 or send an email using this form.